PermafrostDiscoveryGateway/viz-staging/README.md

 ## Running

+Requires Python version `3.9` and `libspatialindex` or `libspatialindex-dev`

+1. Follow the instructions to install [`libspatialindex`](https://libspatialindex.org/en/latest/) or [`libspatialindex-dev`](https://packages.ubuntu.com/bionic/libspatialindex-dev)
+2. Make sure that Python version 3.9 is installed (try `which python3.9`).
+3. Install `pdgstaging` from GitHub repo using pip: `pip install git+https://github.com/PermafrostDiscoveryGateway/viz-staging.git`
+4. Create a config JSON file for the staging job, see `help(pdgstaging.ConfigManager)` for details.
+See `pdgstaging.ConfigManager.defaults` for default config values.
+5. Run: `python -m pdgstaging -c '/path/to/config.json'`

+## Development

-Uses Python version `3.9` and packages listed under `requirements.txt`
+Uses Python version `3.9`, packages listed under `requirements.txt`, and `libspatialindex` or `libspatialindex-dev`

+1. Follow the instructions to install [`libspatialindex`](https://libspatialindex.org/en/latest/) or [`libspatialindex-dev`](https://packages.ubuntu.com/bionic/libspatialindex-dev)
-1. Make sure you have Python version 3.9 installed and that you know the path to that version of Python (try `which python3.9`).
+2. Make sure you have Python version 3.9 installed and that you know the path to that version of Python (try `which python3.9`).
-2. Clone this repository.
+3. Clone this repository.
-3. From within the newly created directory, create a virtual environment: `/usr/local/bin/python3.9 -m venv .venv` (where `/usr/local/bin/python3.9` is your path to version 3.9 of Python).
+4. From within the newly created directory, create a virtual environment: `/usr/local/bin/python3.9 -m venv .venv` (where `/usr/local/bin/python3.9` is your path to version 3.9 of Python).
-4. Activate the environment: `source .venv/bin/activate`.
+5. Activate the environment: `source .venv/bin/activate`.
-5. Install dependencies: `pip install -r requirements.txt`.
+6. Install dependencies: `pip install -r requirements.txt`.
-6. Run: `python main.py -i /path/to/input/shapefiles -o /path/to/output/directory`.